MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/inventory-value-report-storage.md

 ## Types of inventory value reports

-There are two types of inventory value reports: *Inventory value report* and *Inventory value report storage*.
+There are two types of inventory value reports: *inventory value report* and *inventory value report storage*.

 ### The standard inventory value report